sdv-dev/RDT/DEVELOPMENT.rst

 is.
 By machine learning ready, we mean that the data should consist of data types that most machine learning models can process.
 Usually this means outputting numeric data with no nulls.
-On top of this, RDT also enforces that those transformations can be reversed, so that data of the original form can be attained again.
+On top of this, RDT also enforces that those transformations can be reversed, so that data of the original form can be obtained again.
 RDT accomplishes this with the use of two main classes:

 * ``BaseTransformer``
 * ``HyperTransformer``